Lula vows to rescue ‘ruined’ Brazil as he’s sworn in as president

 Lula vows to rescue ‘ruined’ Brazil from Bolsonaro era of ‘error’ as he’s sworn in as president

-Security at the inauguration ceremony was high due to fears of disruption from Mr Bolsonaro supporters
+Security at the inauguration ceremony was high due to fears of disruption from Bolsonaro supporters

 Lula was elected after a divisive campaign in October over the far-right incumbent Bolsonaro